suzukisteven/mapbox-test/readme.md

-1. You have to create a DB called Trip, where the columns should include: latitude(decimalfield), longitude(decimalfield), address(charfield) and youll need user_id(foreignkeyfield) later.
+1. Create a table in your DB such as Trip (and the model), where the columns (attributes) should include: latitude(decimalfield), longitude(decimalfield), address(charfield) and youll need user_id(foreignkeyfield) eventually.

 2. Make environment
 ```PYTHON